Key Mesothelioma Cancer Statistics

+Key Mesothelioma Cancer Statistics

 Once a diagnosis has been made, a patient can obtain a mesothelioma prognosis — the expected course of their disease.

 Though almost all mesothelioma cases are fatal, a prognosis tells a patient how long they may have to live.
-To provide an accurate estimate for a patient’s life span, doctors turn to mesothelioma survival statistics of past patients.
+To provide an accurate estimate of a patient’s life span, doctors turn to mesothelioma survival statistics of past patients.

 According to mesothelioma statistics from the Mayo Clinic, 5-10% of patients are still alive 5 years after diagnosis.

-The median survival rate for mesothelioma patients is 11 months, but each individual’s prognosis is impacted by factors such as mesothelioma location, stage, and cell type.
+The median life expectancy for mesothelioma patients is 11 months, but each individual’s prognosis is impacted by factors such as the cancer’s location, stage, and cell type.

 Mesothelioma Survival Statistics by Type & Location in the Body

-Where the cancer first develops can greatly impact a patient’s life expectancy.
+Where the cancer first develops can greatly impact a patient’s survival.

-- Pleural mesothelioma: According to the medical journal the Lancet, the median life expectancy for pleural mesothelioma patients is 1 year after diagnosis.
+- Pleural mesothelioma: According to the Lancet, a medical journal, the median life expectancy for pleural mesothelioma patients is 1 year after diagnosis.

 - Peritoneal mesothelioma: With treatment, an average of 46% of patients are still alive 5 years after diagnosis.
-The ASCO notes that peritoneal mesothelioma patients have longer survival rates since peritoneal tumors often grow slower than tumors belonging to the other mesothelioma types.
+ASCO notes that peritoneal mesothelioma patients have longer survival rates since peritoneal tumors often grow slower than tumors belonging to the other mesothelioma types.

-- Pericardial mesothelioma: Patients diagnosed with this type will live for six months on average, according to a 2014 study published in the Journal of Thoracic Disease.
+- Pericardial mesothelioma: Patients diagnosed with this type will live for 6 months on average, according to a study published in the Journal of Thoracic Disease.

 - Testicular mesothelioma: This type of mesothelioma has a relatively high survival rate.
-Overall, nearly 50% of patients were still alive 5 years after diagnosis, according to a 2019 report.
+Overall, nearly 50% of patients were still alive 5 years after being diagnosed with testicular mesothelioma, according to a 2019 report.

-While these survival rates are maybe considered poor, they are not absolutes.
+While these survival statistics may be considered poor, they are not absolutes.
 For example, Paul Kraus received a mesothelioma diagnosis in 1997 after being exposed to asbestos in the 1960s.
-Though doctors told him he had less than a year to live, he is still alive as of 2020 — a full 23 years later.
+Though doctors told him he had less than a year to live, he is still alive as of 2023 — 26 years later.

 Mesothelioma Survival Rates By Stage

-The ACS has also published statistics on the 2- and 5-year survival rates of people diagnosed with various stages of mesothelioma who received treatment.
+There are statistics on the 1- and 5-year survival rates of people diagnosed with various stages of mesothelioma who received treatment.